 Oxygine is C++ engine for 2d mobile games.
 One more shell around OpenGL/D3D API you would say?
 No, this is a set of classes and tools to create a game according to your requirements.

-In the base of everything there is a scene graph, that is similar to Flash one.
+In the basis of the engine there is a scene graph, that is similar to Flash one.
 To be short, You can call this as Flash for C++, but more comfortable and way faster.
 Initially it was developed for mobile platforms (iOS, Android), but can be also used for PC games.

 Source code is available under MIT license (use for free anywhere).